 - (4) Despite subregulation (2) - - (a) persons referred to in regulation 11(7); - (b) crew members of the motor vehicles, locomotives, aircraft or shipping vessels referred to in regulation 11(7)(a); - (c) providers of essential services or goods; or - (d) persons entering Namibia to provide humanitarian assistance, may enter Namibia without a SARS-CoV-2 PCR test result but such persons must be subjected to mandatory quarantine at a designated quarantine facility for a period of seven days and testing for COVID-19 in accordance with the guidelines of the Ministry.

-[The verb "testing" should be "tested" to fit the sentence structure.]
+[Subregulation (4) is substituted by GN 108/2021.
+The verb "testing" should be "tested" to fit the sentence structure.]